8th-9th Grade

 What Your Child Will Learn

-C++ and Python programming languages
+Python programming language

-Microcontroller programming (Arduino, Raspberry Pi Pico)
+Microcontroller programming (Arduino, Pi Pico)

 Electronic circuit design and debugging